small-tech/auto-encrypt-localhost/README.md

   * Automatically installs the _certutil_ (nss) dependency on Linux on systems with apt, pacman, yum (untested) and  and on macOS if you have [Homebrew](https://brew.sh) or [MacPorts](https://www.macports.org/) (untested).

-  * Creates a root Certificate Authority
+  * Creates a root Certificate Authority.

-  * Creates locally-trusted TLS certificates for localhost, 127.0.0.1, and ::1
+  * Creates locally-trusted TLS certificates for localhost, 127.0.0.1, and ::1.

 You can use these certificates for local development without triggering self-signed certificate errors.